hapijs/joi/API.md

     key: string, // Last element of the path accessing the value, `undefined` if at the root
     label: string, // Label if defined, otherwise it's the key
     from: string, // Origin property name of the rename
-    to: string // Target property of the rename
+    to: string, // Target property of the rename
-}
+    pattern: boolean // Indicates if the rename source was a pattern (regular expression) }
 ```